 During the holiday season, San Francisco’s stately Fairmont San Francisco embraces Victorian architecture—and an edible form at that.
-Inside the lobby, the hotel’s pastry and engineering teams create a two-story-high Victorian gingerbread house: 22 feet high and 23 feet wide, made with roughly 7,000 house-made gingerbread bricks covered with royal icing and candy.
+Inside the lobby, the hotel’s pastry and engineering teams create a two-story Victorian gingerbread house: 22 feet high and 23 feet wide, made with roughly 7,000 house-made gingerbread bricks covered with royal icing and candy.
 To get an up-close look, book a private dinner inside the house.
 This time of year, you can also partake in one of the daily Holiday Teas, or book the Santa Suite package, which includes a stay in a decked-out two-bedroom suite.

-Bring your tea party fans plus their stuffed bear friends to this grand tradition at the Ritz-Carlton San Francisco in Nob Hill.
-A special kids menu offers hot chocolate, assorted sandwiches, scones, and sweets, while adults can enjoy traditional tea cuisine and adult beverages.
+Bring your tea party fans plus their stuffed-bear friends to this grand tradition at the Ritz-Carlton San Francisco in Nob Hill.
+A special kids’ menu offers hot chocolate, assorted sandwiches, scones, and sweets, while adults can enjoy traditional tea cuisine and adult beverages.
 Everyone can enjoy the afternoon show starring an elf and his giant teddy bear sidekick, then take a picture with the bear afterward.

-The Bracebridge Dinner at The Ahwahnee, Yosemite National Park
+Thanksgiving at The Ahwahnee, Yosemite National Park

-Traditions at Terranea, Rancho Palos Verdes
+Terranea Traditions, Rancho Palos Verdes

 If you seek out light displays during this time of year, Riverside’s Mission Inn Hotel & Spa is your dream holiday hotel.
-The registered National Historic California Landmark, which dates back to 1876, exudes old-world grandeur with its turrets, domes, and flying buttresses.
+The registered National Historic California Landmark, which dates to 1876, exudes old-world grandeur with its turrets, domes, and flying buttresses.
 But this time of year, the ambience goes up a few notches, thanks to roughly four million lights and 400 animated figures.
-Typically, the hotel offers holiday specials for weeknight stays, so you can get the pageantry to yourself and bundle in perks like a bottle of wine and sweets.
+The hotel also offers holiday specials for weeknight stays, so you can get the pageantry to yourself and bundle in perks like a bottle of wine and sweets.